asolutioncompany/cache-enabler-dark-fork/README.md

 ## Setup Guide to Cache Dark and Light Themes

-A lot of steps in setting up Dark and Light themes are done for you.
+A lot of steps in setting up dark and light themes are done for you.

-- The WordPress plugin automatically adds the dark theme class to the `<body>` tag on init based on cookie values.
+- The plugin automatically adds the appropriate theme class (`cedf-light-theme` or `cedf-dark-theme`) to the `<body>` tag according to cookie value or the configured default theme.

-- Pre-built Javascript automatically sets user preferences with a cookie on their first visit.
+- You can configure a default theme (Light or Dark) that will be used when no cookie is set or if the cookie value is invalid.

-- Pre-built Javascript allows the user to toggle settings and change cookie values according to toggle settings.
+- Pre-built Javascript allows the user to toggle between themes and update cookie values accordingly.

-- Configuration of prefixed CSS classes are done for you to make it easy to customize your new dark theme with CSS.
+- Configuration of prefixed CSS classes are done for you to make it easy to customize your themes with CSS.
+Supports both CSS patterns (light base with dark override, or dark base with light override).

-- It does all of this while creating a cache for both themes.

 ### Activate and configure Cache Enabler Dark Fork